 After the storm ends, ensure the system is safe before turning on your HVAC system.
 To get started, verify there are no signs of damage and clean any debris from around the system.
 Try to evaluate and make sure there is no apparent harm to any of the refrigerant or electrical lines running from your air conditioning system.
 Call 210-404-4233 for an AC inspection if seems like there is any damage or flooding to the air conditioning.
 Once you’ve had the equipment inspected by an expert to ensure safe operation, turn the HVAC system back on ASAP to help dry the home and restrict mold from getting into your equipment or ductwork.

-If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Aramendia Plumbing, Heating and Air, A Service Experts Company and learn about our Ultimate Protection Plan to help keep your HVAC system in working order through all the seasons.
+If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Aramendia Plumbing, Heating and Air, A Service Experts Company and learn about our membership options to help keep your HVAC system in working order through all the seasons.